CortexFoundation/yolov5_mxnet/README.md

 ## How to use

 ### Convert from Pytorch Model
 Pytorch model weights were extraced and save as yolov5*.npy.
-This repo provided script convert.py in ./weights/ directory that convert pre-train Pytorch model to MXNet models *.params and *.json saveed in ./weights.
+This repo provided script convert.py in ./weights/ directory that convert pre-train Pytorch model to MXNet models *.params and *.json which are saveed in ./weights.

 	python convert.py --model=yolov5n --fuze=True --cpu=True
 	python convert.py --model=yolov5s --fuze=True --cpu=True